View on GitHub

 Delft-FEWS (Flood Early Warning System)

 Delft-FEWS is an industry-standard “platform for real time forecasting and water resources management” (Delft-FEWS brochure, 2015).
-Its strength is that it, as a stand-alone product, can i) fetch forecast data from 3rd party APIs, ii) interpolate data to/from points, grids and shapes, iii) aggregate and re-generate data from their source to any time scale, all with the ability to operate using a GIS-like platform.
+Its strength is that it, as a stand-alone product, can i) fetch forecast data from third-party APIs, ii) interpolate data to/from points, grids and shapes, iii) aggregate and re-generate data from their source to any time scale, all with the ability to operate using a GIS-like platform.
 FEWS is a fully-generalized water data management tool.
 See also the DELFT-FEWS about page for more information.

 ORMGP-FEWS

-The ORMGP-FEWS system operates using version 2019.02.
+The ORMGP-FEWS system operates using version 2020.02.

 End Product